 Update 10.15: If you are looking for instructions on how to install MacPorts on Catalina, try here.

 Another year, another OS X update.
-(Yes, I do copy a fair chunk of the text from previous year’s posts.)
-I assume you are here because you downloaded the Mojave Beta/GM from Apple, and were disappointed that there isn’t a MacPorts installer yet.
-While I am sure they will release it soon, perhaps we can get you over the hump so you can beat up Mojave before the official drop date.
+I assume you are here because you downloaded the High Sierra GM from Apple, and were disappointed that there isn’t a MacPorts installer yet.
+While I am sure they will release it soon, perhaps we can get you over the hump so you can beat up High Sierra before the official drop date.
 If you are comfortable compiling software by hand, we should be able to get thru this easy-peasy.

-I am doing this on a clean install of Mojave.
+I am doing this on a clean install of High Sierra.
 If you are attempting an upgrade from any previous version, your process may vary in unexpected ways.
-If you did an upgrade install, you will want to make sure you’ve downloaded the latest version of Xcode, and you should probably follow the MacPorts uninstall instructions so you have less cruft around that could interfere with the process.
+You will want to make sure you’ve downloaded the latest version of Xcode, and you should probably follow the MacPorts uninstall instructions so you have less cruft around that could interfere with the process.
 If you have an upgrade issue, please comment here and I’ll do my best to help you out and improve the instructions.

 This is my first pass at getting it running.
 I’m going to share all my steps.
 One or two things I do might be unnecessary, and could be removed later if I refine the process; but I promise I wouldn’t have hit the Publish button if the overall process didn’t work.